 - Offshore laws that may be applicable – Austrade recommends seeking independent legal advice

-3. Oversee your ABC program
+3. Oversee your anti-bribery and compliance program

 An effective ABC program should be regularly reviewed for effectiveness, taking appropriate corrective action where required.
 Key steps identified by Austrade include:

 Allocate staff to implement and oversee ABC program